 Lynne Sullivan has served as our Chief Financial Officer since July 2020 and Head of Corporate Development since January 29, 2021.
 Previously, Ms. Sullivan was Chief Financial Officer at Compass Therapeutics, LLC from December 2018 to August 2019.
 Prior to that, Ms. Sullivan most recently served as Senior Vice President of Finance for Biogen Inc. (NASDAQ: BIIB) from September 2016 to December 2018.
 Prior to joining Biogen, Ms. Sullivan served as Senior Vice President, Tax and Corporate Finance for Biogen from June 2015 to December 2018 and served as Vice President, Tax for Biogen from April 2008 to June 2015.
 From January 2000 through April 2008, Ms. Sullivan served as Vice President Tax for EMD Serono and the Vice President of Tax for North America at Merck KgaA.
-Ms. Sullivan also currently serves as a member of the boards of directors and as chair of the audit committees of a number of public biopharmaceutical companies, including Solid Biosciences Inc., Inozyme Pharma, and BiomX Inc. Ms. Sullivan holds an M.S. in taxation from Bentley University and a B.S.B.A. from Suffolk University.
+Ms. Sullivan also currently serves as a member of the boards of directors and as chair of the audit committees of a number of public biopharmaceutical companies, including Solid Biosciences Inc. (NASDAQ: SLDB) and BiomX Inc. (NYSE: PHGE).
+Ms. Sullivan also currently serves as a member of the board of Inozyme Pharma, Inc. (NASDAQ: INZY).
+Ms. Sullivan holds an M.S. in taxation from Bentley University and a B.S.B.A. from Suffolk University.
 Ms. Sullivan was a Certified Public Account for over 20 years.

 Jamie Dananberg, M.D. has served as our Chief Medical Officer since January 2016.
 Prior to that, Dr. Dananberg held roles of increasing responsibility at Takeda Pharmaceutical Company (NYSE: TAK), a public pharmaceutical company, from August 2012 to October 2015, including as Executive Vice President, and at Eli Lilly & Co.
 (NYSE: LLY), a public pharmaceutical company, from October 2000 to September 2012, including as Vice President for Translational Medicine and Tailored Therapeutics.
-Dr. Dananberg was at the University of Michigan from 1983-1996, where he practiced medicine in Endocrinology & Metabolism and ran a basic science laboratory in metabolic effects on cardiac and vascular function.
+Dr. Dananberg was at the University of Michigan from 1983 to 1996, where he practiced medicine in Endocrinology & Metabolism and ran a basic science laboratory in metabolic effects on cardiac and vascular function.
 Dr. Dananberg received a B.S. in Biology and an M.D. from Tufts University.
+As previously disclosed, Dr. Dananberg's employment with the Company will terminate on April 30, 2023.
+The Company expects to enter into a consulting agreement with Dr. Dananberg that will provide for his service to the Company as a consultant through December 31, 2023.

 Alexander Nguyen, J.D. has served as our General Counsel and Corporate Secretary since March 2021.
-Most recently, Mr. Nguyen served in a number of leadership roles at Roivant Sciences and its affiliates from May 2016 through November 2019, including as General Counsel at Alyvant, Inc., Head of Legal at Axovant Sciences, Inc., and Head of Compliance at Roivant Sciences, Inc. Between 2015 and 2016, Mr. Nguyen served as a litigation partner at Edelson PC.
+Most recently, Mr. Nguyen served in a number of leadership roles at Roivant Sciences and its affiliates from May 2016 through November 2019, including as General Counsel at Alyvant, Inc., Head of Legal at Axovant Sciences, Inc. (NASDAQ: SIOX), and Head of Compliance at Roivant Sciences, Inc. (NASDAQ: ROIV).
+Between 2015 and 2016, Mr. Nguyen served as a litigation partner at Edelson PC.
 From 2007 through 2015, Mr. Nguyen served as Deputy Section Chief and Federal Prosecutor at the U.S. Attorney's offices in Alexandria and Philadelphia, respectively.
 Between 2010 and 2011, Mr. Nguyen additionally served as Assistant White House Counsel.
 Mr. Nguyen obtained a B.A. from Harvard University and a J.D. from Yale Law School.